Texas Longhorns: Championships

-Notable non-varsity sports
+Non-varsity sports

 Rugby

 Founded in 1985, the Texas Longhorns rugby team plays in the Allied Rugby Conference, and plays its postseason in the Varsity Cup Championship.
 The Longhorns rugby program has been improving in recent years.
 Texas rugby has instituted a combine to identify the most elite athletes on campus with an eye towards recruiting them to play rugby.
 The increasing popularity of rugby in the United States and the announcement that rugby would return to the Summer Olympics led Texas to upgrade the designation of its rugby program from club to Olympic.
 The Texas Rugby Alumni association and the Texas Exes have begun an endowment to award scholarships to Texas rugby players, which is viewed as a vital recruitment tool.

 The Longhorns' improvement led to Texas winning the Southwest Conference in the 2011–12 season to qualify for the sweet sixteen of the 2012 national championship playoffs.
 Texas won the 2012 Southwest 7s tournament to qualify for the 2012 USA Rugby Sevens Collegiate National Championships.

 The Longhorns rugby program has been boosted by its participation in the Collegiate Rugby Championship, the highest profile college rugby competition in the US, which is broadcast live on NBC.
 In the 2011 CRC, Texas defeated Big 12 rival Oklahoma to reach the quarterfinals.
 Following Texas's participation in the 2011 CRC, Texas "raised an additional $10,000 from alumni, landed a new apparel sponsor, and have been contacted by 90 students (including two DBs from the football team) who want to play rugby."
 In the 2012 CRC, Texas defeated its rival Oklahoma to again reach the quarterfinals of the tournament.

 The Longhorns rugby program reached a new all-time high during the 2013–2014 season.
 Texas won the 2013 Southwest Conference 7s Championship advancing them to the 2013 USA Rugby Sevens Collegiate National Championships, where they finished ranked #12 in the nation.
 Months later Texas won the 2014 Southwest Conference 15s Championship, making them the first team in the conference to win both the 7s and 15s championships in the same season.
 The Longhorns finished the season with their first participation in The Varsity Cup Championship, where they finished in the top 8.